Minecraft-Transit-Railway/Minecraft-Transit-Railway/docs/MIGRATIONS.md

 accessor is generated only while the remapping Loom variant is applied.
 Resolve such tasks by name with an explicit type instead.

-**Known gap**
+**Packaging, now closed**

-The Fabric 26.1.2 jar will not contain its shaded libraries.
-With no remap step the plain `jar` task becomes the mod jar, and the Shadow output is not wired into it.
-This does not affect compilation, so it does not block the port, but it will produce a broken artefact if a release is built before it is fixed.
+The Fabric 26.1.2 jar used to ship without its shaded libraries.
+With no remap step the plain `jar` task becomes the mod jar, and the Shadow output was not wired into it, so the release jar held the mod and its assets and none of the four and a half thousand library classes it needs.
+`buildAndCollect` now ships the shaded jar directly on unobfuscated versions, which is what the NeoForge build already did on every version.

+Two further packaging traps, both found by running the artefact rather than building it:

+- The shaded jar carried seven `META-INF/services` entries naming classes that Transport Simulation Core's own minimisation had removed.
+NeoForge builds a module descriptor from the mod jar on 26.1 and refuses one whose services it cannot resolve, so the game stopped during mod scanning.
+Those registrations are now excluded.
+- A single bad write during a parallel build corrupted one shipped font, which was fatal only because 26.1 rasterises every glyph a provider declares at reload time rather than lazily.
+  Compare the built jar against `src/main/resources` before installing it; all 4889 mod-owned resources should match byte for byte.

 ---